JithendraYella/RedBlackTrees/README.md

 4. InRange(ID1, ID2)

 Desc: Print the total count for IDs between ID1 and ID2 inclusively.
 Note, ID1 ≤ ID2

 Time Complexity: O(log n + s) where s is the number of IDs in the range.

 5. Next(theID)
-Print the ID and the count of the event with the lowest ID that is greater that theID.
+Desc: Print the ID and the count of the event with the lowest ID that is greater that theID.
 Print “0 0”, if there is no next ID.

-  O(log n)
+Time Complexity: O(log n)

 6. Previous(theID)

-Print the ID and the count of the event with the greatest key that is less that theID.
+Desc: Print the ID and the count of the event with the greatest key that is less that theID.
 Print “0 0”, if there is no previous ID.

-  O(log n)
+Time Complexity: O(log n)